Skip to main content

 4

-• Oldest and most stable landmass of India.
-Forms an irregular triangle with base between Delhi Ridge and Rajmahal Hills, apex at Kanniyakumari.
+• The Peninsular Plateau forms an irregular triangle with its base between Delhi Ridge and the Rajmahal Hills and apex at Kanniyakumari.

 Key Concepts